sitting-duck/singleton_sysinfo_cpp/README.md

 Besides, the singleton makes it possible to maintain a global state without going through a global variable and saves time and allocation space.

-Unfortunately, the singleton is also very often misused, and many articles can be found on the Internet presenting arguments against the singleton.

-It is not for me to say if the singleton is a good or bad design pattern.
-I focus here on my vision of its implementation.

 ### How to implement a singleton

 The object should only exist in one instance, so the constructor of its class is inaccessible, and an interface is provided.